-The replisome is a complex of proteins in eukaryotic cells that carries out the replication of genetic material.
+The replisome is a complex of proteins in eukaryotic cells that carries out the replication of genetic material in eukaryotic cells.
 It consists of many different proteins, only a few of which are of interest to this paper and will thus be discussed in this section.
 DNA polymerase α (Pol α) is a component of the replisome in eukaryotic cells that initiates the formation of Okazaki fragments during lagging strand synthesis.
-The FACT complex (FAcilitates Chromatin Transcription) allows transcription of the DNA, and is believed to help stabilize the nucleosomal structure throughout the process of replication (Winkler and Luger 2011).
+The FACT complex (FAcilitates Chromatin Transcription) allows transcription of the DNA, and is believed to help stabilize the nucleosomal structure throughout the process of replication.
 CMG Helicase assists in the unwinding of the DNA to allow replication proteins to continue through the replication fork.
 The amino terminus of Pol α (Pol1) binds to the mcm2 subunit of CMG Helicase and FACT, connecting them in the replisome.
-Additionally, FACT and the mcm2 subunit have both been shown to bind Histone proteins H3 and H4 (Huang et al. 2015, Martin 2018)
+FACT and the mcm2 subunit have both been shown to bind Histone proteins H3 and H4.